North Auckland Line: Motive power

 When the railway around Whangārei was isolated from the national network, it was home to up to half of the members of the WB class.
 Diesel-electric locomotives have been used since 1966, when DB class and DG class diesel-electric locomotives took over from the AB class steam locomotives and J class steam locomotives that had been working the line for the last couple of decades.
 In 1968, the Makarau tunnel (573m) north of Helensville was made larger to accommodate the DA class and they were the dominant motive power well into the 1980s.
 Although the DA class had been withdrawn from many other parts of the New Zealand network, the inability of the DC class to fit through the Makarau tunnel meant the DAs continued to operate until February 1989.
 By this time, the DF and DX classes were permitted to run to Whangārei, and the DC class could also pass through the Makarau tunnel.

 In 2022, KiwiRail undertook tests of the DL class on the North Auckland Line.
-In October 2022 two DL class locomotives traveled from Westfield in Auckland to the Makarau Tunnel for clearance testing.
+In October 2022 two DL class locomotives travelled from Westfield in Auckland to the Makarau Tunnel for clearance testing.
 The locomotives were able to clear the tunnel.
-In November, DL9642 traveled from Auckland to Whangarei with bridge inspectors, testing bridge piles on the route.
+In November, DL9642 travelled from Auckland to Whangarei with bridge inspectors, testing bridge piles on the route.
 The Linesider magazine stated in its December 2022 edition that DL operation on the North Auckland Line is "likely to begin later this year."